Welcome to Science is So Sexy!!

 You can catch up on the first two parts:

+Throughout my research, I have found countless "serious" websites that tell a very convincing story but most are completely confused between SLS and SLES!
 Sometimes coming from "sciency" websites, it is absolutely shocking, no wonder non scientists can't make head from tail of SLS business!!!
 I hope this article will clear any confusion.
 Personnally, I don't suffer from dermatitis or allergies, so my skin agrees with detergents very well, I don't worry about them anymore!

 SLS, SLES, ALS